Floorp-Projects/Floorp/modules/plugin/samples/testevents/README.txt

 PROBLEMS:
 * Plugins on Windows don't have event messages.
-* Plugins on Windows dont have key-pressed messages (only keyup and down)
+* Plugins on Windows don't have key-pressed messages (only keyup and down)
 * Focus interaction is not correct (probably need a focus event)